 The Croft Field Centre, Hungerford RG17 0HY

-10am.
+10.30am.
 Public let in.
-There will be track and trace/QR code on entry.
-Marshalls will provide hand sanitiser for customers on entry to the market field.
-There will be a one-way system in place around the field.
+There will be voluntary track and trace/QR code on entry and hand sanitiser available for customers on entry to the market field.

 You will have a 3m x 3m pitch with a 1.5m gap between pitches for each stall to have its own socially distanced queue.

 Please bring your own table and gazebo.
 15kg weights per gazebo leg are required in case of windy conditions.

 Stall Holders must bring suitable bags or bins and a brush for the collection of food waste and other rubbish.
 Food waste is to be managed correctly and taken off site by stall holders at the end of the day.
 The event organisers will provide recycling bins for plastic, cardboard and tins.

 Any accidents should be reported immediately to a marshall.

 There will be toilet facilities for stallholders in the Croft Field building.
 Hungerford Town Council encourages people to still wear masks inside the building.

 In the event of the need to clear the field, there are 3 emergency exits available: gate to canal at bottom of the Croft field; gate in top left corner; the main entrance gate.